Dodul01/CorpConvo/questions_and_answers.md

 - B: `ReferenceError: greetign is not defined`
 - C: `undefined`

-<details><summary><b>Answer: The output will be an empty object {}.Because greetign and greeting are not the same variable greetign was not declared before but assigned an empty object.
+<details><summary><b>Answer: The output will be (A:{}) an empty object {}.Because greetign and greeting are not the same variable greetign was not declared before but assigned an empty object.
 Javascript will assign greetign as a new variable in the global scope and set the value as an empty object {}.The greeting was declared but has no value if we console log it will be undefined.
 </b></summary>
 <p>